Director

 Fred and Davis flute teacher Maquette Kuper worked extensively with the Gemeinhardt Corporation for the commissioning of a composition for symphonic band with flute choir to be written by Robert W. Smith, known for his work as a composer for CPP Belwin.
 The result was “The Gemeinhart Suite,” which had its premier in November of 1997.

 In 1997 Fred was invited to be guest conductor at Ms. Kuper’s annual flute camp, where he introduced jazz to some of the area’s outstanding student flute students.
-He subsequently wrote a number of arrangements for flute choir with jazz accompaniment, including “Georgia On My Mind,” “Don’t Get Around Much Anymore,” “Satin Doll,” and “Doxy.”
+He subsequently wrote a number of arrangements for flute choir with jazz accompaniment, including “Georgia On My Mind,” “Don’t Get Around Much Anymore,” “Satin Doll,” “Doxy,” and “Cute.”
 In the summer of 2004 Lange wrote an arrangement of Bach’s Brandenburg Concerto #4 for flute choir.
-That was soon followed by arrangements of Bach’s “Wachet Auf.” and Moreaus “Rondo” and most recently the “Concerto in G Major for 2 Flutes” by Domenico Cimarosa.
-ALRY Press has published the Brandenburg Concerto.
+That was soon followed by arrangements of Bach’s “Wachet Auf.” and Moreau’s “Rondo” as well as “Concerto in G Major for 2 Flutes” by Domenico Cimarosa.
+Most recently he arranged J.S.
+Bach’s violin Concerto in E Major which the choir will premiere at the National Flute Association Convention in New Orleans in August, 2013.
+ALRY Press has published the all the works.

 Fred has been been honored by the Capitol Section of the California Music Educators Association as Music Educator of the Year in 1996, by the Highwheelers Barbershop Chorus who presented him with the Harmony in our Lives Award in 1991 in appreciation of his contributions to the musical enrichment of the Davis community, by the City of Davis as winner of the A. G. Brinley Citizen of the Year Award in 1990 for outstanding contribution to the arts, and by the Sacramento News and Review with their “Jammies Award” in 2004.